I'm a member

 Transcranial magnetic stimulation (TMS) was first introduced in 1985 as a new method of noninvasive stimulation of the brain.
-The technique involves placement of a small coil over the scalp; a rapidly alternating current is passed through the coil wire, producing a magnetic field that passes unimpeded through the scalp and bone, resulting in electrical stimulation of the cortex.
+The technique involves placement of a small coil over the scalp; passing a rapidly alternating current through the coil wire, which produces a magnetic field that passes unimpeded through the scalp and bone, resulting in electrical stimulation of the cortex.
 TMS was initially used to investigate nerve conduction; for example, TMS over the motor cortex will produce a contralateral muscular-evoked potential.
-The motor threshold, which is the minimum intensity of stimulation required to induce a motor response, is empirically determined for each individual by localizing the site on the scalp for optimal stimulation of a hand muscle, then gradually increasing the intensity of stimulation.
-The stimulation site for treatment is usually 5 cm anterior to the motor stimulation site.
+The motor threshold, which is the minimum intensity of stimulation required to induce a motor response, is empirically determined for each person by localizing the site on the scalp for optimal stimulation of a hand muscle, then gradually increasing the intensity of stimulation.
+The stimulation site for treatment of depression is usually 5 cm anterior to the motor stimulation site.

 Interest in the use of transcranial magnetic stimulation as a treatment for depression was augmented by the development of a device that could deliver rapid, repetitive stimulation.
-Imaging studies showed a decrease in activity of the left dorsolateral prefrontal cortex (DLPFC) in depressed patients, and early studies suggested that high frequency (e.g., 5 -10 Hz) TMS of the left DLPFC had antidepressant effects.
-Low frequency (1 - 2 Hz) stimulation of the right DLPFC has also been investigated.
-The rationale for low frequency TMS is inhibition of right frontal cortical activity to correct the interhemispheric imbalance.
-A combination approach (bilateral stimulation) is also being explored.
-TMS is also being tested as a treatment for other disorders including schizophrenia, migraine, spinal cord injury, tinnitus and fibromyalgia.
+Imaging studies had shown a decrease in activity of the left dorsolateral prefrontal cortex (DLPFC) in depressed patients, and early studies suggested that high-frequency (e.g., 5-10 Hz) TMS of the left DLPFC had antidepressant effects.
+Low-frequency (1-2 Hz) stimulation of the right DLPFC has also been investigated.
+The rationale for low-frequency TMS is inhibition of right frontal cortical activity to correct the interhemispheric imbalance.
+A combination approach (bilateral stimulation), or deep stimulation with an H1 coil, are also being explored.
 In contrast to electroconvulsive therapy, TMS does not require anesthesia and does not induce a convulsion.

 Devices for transcranial stimulation have received clearance by the U.S. Food and Drug Administration (FDA) for diagnostic uses.
-One device, NeoPulse (Neuronetics, Atlanta, GA), received approval in Canada, Israel, and the United States as a therapy for depression.
-Initially examined by the FDA under a 510(k) application, the NeoPulse, now known as NeuroStar® TMS, received clearance for marketing as a “De Novo” device in 2008.
+One device, NeoPulse® (Neuronetics, Atlanta, GA), was approved in Canada, Israel, and the United States as a therapy for depression.
+Initially examined by the FDA under a traditional 510(k) process, the NeoPulse, now known as NeuroStar® TMS, was granted a de novo 510(k) classification by FDA in 2008.
 NeuroStar® TMS is indicated for the treatment of patients with depression who have failed one 6-week course of antidepressant medication.
+The Brainsway™ H-Coil Deep TMS device (Brainsway Ltd.) received FDA clearance in 2013.
+This device is indicated for the treatment of depression in patients who have failed to respond to antidepressant medications in their current episode of depression and is a broader indication than that of the NeuroStar® TMS, which specifies the failure of one course of antidepressant medication.

-Note: An FDA advisory panel met in January 2007 to determine if the risk-to-benefit profile for the NeoPulse was comparable to the risk-to-benefit profile of predicate electroconvulsive therapy (ECT) devices.
+Note: An FDA advisory panel met in January 2007 to determine if the risk-to-benefit profile for the NeoPulse was comparable with the risk-to-benefit profile of predicate electroconvulsive therapy devices.
 The panel was not asked for a recommendation regarding the regulatory determination of substantial equivalence for this 510(k) submission.

 Also, see the Vagus Nerve Stimulation medical policy.

-POLICYTranscranial magnetic stimulation of the brain is considered investigational as a treatment of depression and other psychiatric/neurologic disorders such as, but not limited to, schizophrenia or migraine headaches.
+Transcranial magnetic stimulation of the brain is considered investigational as a treatment of all other psychiatric/neurologic disorders, including but not limited to, bipolar disorder, schizophrenia, obsessive-compulsive disorder, or migraine headaches.